Chandanasreej/Chandanasreej/README.md

 - Worked on frontend development and API integration.
 - Worked on projects provided through the internship program.
-- Gained hands-on experience in real-world software development.
+- Gained hands-on experience with real-world software development.
 - Contributed to software development projects in a collaborative environment.

 ---